worstcase/cloudproxy/README.md

 It can also "hijack" your SSL connections and peek in to them.
 It does this like so:

 - SSL request comes in.
-By default proxies will simply act as a dumb conduit as the http client application will use `DIRECT`.
+By default proxies will simply act as a dumb conduit as the http client application will use `CONNECT`.
 - `cloudproxy` will make the request itself and reencrypt the reponse with its own CA cert.
 - It will respond to the requestor with the data reencrypted with its own cert